STDP Thematic Grant Call

 For this grant call brief, we have identified the following key research themes to brief participants on the specific problem statements and envisaged requirements of the proposed solutions:

-Disaster assessment and prediction
+2. Disaster assessment and prediction for HADR needs

 These themes aim to leverage Earth observation data for sustainability and humanitarian applications, with an emphasis on advanced data analysis techniques including artificial intelligence (AI).
 Key objectives include: